PKU-OS/Pintos-dockerfile/README.md

 First, you need to install docker on your laptop.
 Go to the [docker download page](https://www.docker.com/get-started) for help.

-Then pull the image and run it, just type the command below into your favourite shell (you can run `docker run --help` to find out what this command mean in detail):
+Then pull the image and run it, just type the command below into your favourite shell (you can run `docker run --help` to find out what this command means in detail):

 ```
 docker run -it pkuflyingpig/pintos bash
 ```

-This image is about 3GB (it contains a full Ubuntu18.04), so it may take sometime at its first run.
+This image is about 3GB (it contains a full Ubuntu18.04), so it may take some time at its first run.

-If all goes well, you will enter a bash shell.
-You can use `ls` or `pwd` to play around and you will find there is a `toolchain` directory which contains all the dependencies and your home directory is `/home/PKUOS`.
+If everything goes well, you will enter a bash shell.
+You can use `ls` or `pwd` to play around and you will find there is a `toolchain` directory which contains all the dependencies and your home directory is under `/home/PKUOS`.
 Now you own a tiny Ubuntu OS inside your host computer, and you can shut it down easily by `Ctrl+d`.
 You can check that it has exited by running `docker ps -a`.

 ## How to run Pintos
-Now change back to your host computer, git clone the Pintos repository by running:
+Now change back to your host machine, git clone the Pintos repository by running:

 ```
 git clone git@github.com:PKU-OS/pintos.git